rsdoiel/antenna/archives/2025/snapshots_2025.16.md

 <blockquote>
 <p>Part of that is knowing who might read it.
 A lot of the folks who follow me are smart, opinionated, and not always generous.
 Some are friends.
 Some are people I’ve looked up to.
 And some are just really loud on the internet.
 I saw someone the other day drag a certain writing style.
 That kind of judgment makes me want to shrink back and say, never mind.</p>
 </blockquote>
-<p>Work to avoid being somebody who discourages others from sharing their thoughts.
+<p>Try to avoid being somebody who discourages others from sharing their thoughts.

     <p><small></small>Via <a href="https://bsky.app/profile/ashley.dev/post/3lneixhjamk2i">@ashley.dev</a></small></p>